How Moisturisers Alleviate Facial Skin Problems

 Yes, moisturising can help to improve your skin.
 It is the foundation of a great facial skincare routine for two key reasons.
 First, moisturiser creates a barrier that protects your skin from irritation.
 Second, it improves skin hydration, preventing dryness.

-While you might think that our skin should be able to deal with our environment and climate, after all humans have been around for thousands of years, but we are actually living in a world our skin has yet to evolve to cope with.
-Humans have created industrial cities with smoke pollution, which we have to deal with on top of naturally skin damaging environmental factors, like the sun's rays.
+While you might think our skin should be able to deal with our environment and climate, after all humans have been around for thousands of years, we are actually living in a world our skin has yet to evolve to cope with.
+Humans have created industrial cities with smoke pollution, which we have to deal with on top of naturally skin-damaging environmental factors, like the sun's rays.
 Air-pollution is even changing our skin pigmentation, whether we like it or not.